The Recovery College Music Appreciation Society (on hold)

 Similar courses

-This two and a half hour workshop provides an introduction to autism spectrum disorder and how it may affect those diagnosed from the perspective of someone diagnosed with autism in...
+This two hour workshop provides an introduction to autism spectrum disorder and how it may affect those diagnosed from the perspective of someone diagnosed with autism in adulthood.
+We will...